Murshidabad Tourist Places list

 by hill torrents.
 The Bagri or eastern half belongs to alluvial plains of

 eastern Bengal.
-There are few permanent swamps; but the whole country is
+There are few permanent swamps; but

 low-lying, and liable to annual inundation.
 In the north-west are a few small